austin1237/lol-counter-source-api/README.md

 docker-compose up
 ```

-The output is similar to what you would see in cloudwatch logs ex..
+The output is similar to what you would see in cloudwatch logs ex.

 ```bash
 lol-counter-source-api-puppeteer-lambda-1  | 18 Aug 2023 09:47:04,515 [INFO] (rapid) exec '/var/runtime/bootstrap' (cwd=/var/task, handler=)